 4. Poson Festival

 Also known as Poson Paya, this is the second most important one amongst festivals celebrated in Sri Lanka by the Buddhists.
 Since it commemorates the advent of Buddhism in the island in the 3rd century, Poson Festival holds great historical significance too.
 Just as in Vesak, the celebrations include lanterns, pandals, and alms-stalls across the island in the true spirit of the Buddhist traditions and teachings.
 The grandest festivities are in and around Mihintale rock outcrop where Buddha’s disciple Mahinda first preached Buddhist doctrines to King Devanampiyatissa.

 When: full moon day in June

 5. Kataragama Esala Festival

 One of the most significant Hindu festivals in Sri Lanka, it attracts thousands of devotees from across the island to the holy town of Kataragama in southern Sri Lanka over a two-week period.
-People from all major faiths seek divine guidance and penance from the deity by indulging in rituals like skin-piercing and acts of self mutilation.
-Just like the Esala Perahera, this festival is also marked by processions of dancers, musicians, elephants, fire-eaters and acrobats, all adding up to the religious fervour and festivities.
+People from all major faiths seek divine guidance and penance from the deity by indulging in rituals like skin-piercing and acts of self-mutilation.
+Just like the Esala Perahera, this festival is also marked by processions of dancers, musicians, elephants, fire-eaters and acrobats, all adding up to the religious fervor and festivities.